eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

   .. code-block:: bash

-       sinfo
+      $ sinfo
-       sinfo -N
+      $ sinfo -N

 * Show nodes that are in a specific state.

   .. code-block:: bash

-       sinfo -t idle
+      $ sinfo -t idle
-       sinfo -t mix
+      $ sinfo -t mix
-       sinfo -t alloc
+      $ sinfo -t alloc

 * Report node state reason (if exists)

   .. code-block:: bash

-      sinfo -R
+      $ sinfo -R

-* Show queued jobs, and long version
+* Show queued jobs and long version

   .. code-block:: bash

-       squeue
+      $ squeue
-       squeue -l
+      $ squeue -l

   .. note::
        ``squeue`` jobs also include running jobs.

 * Show queued jobs by a specific user.
-Most of cases you will need to get information about your jobs, using the variable ``$USER`` could be useful.
+Most of the cases you will need to get information about your jobs, using the variable ``$USER`` could be useful.

   .. code-block:: bash

-     squeue -u $USER
+      $ squeue -u $USER
-     squeue -u pepito77
+      $ squeue -u pepito77

 * Show queued jobs of a specific partition/queue.

   .. code-block:: bash

-     squeue -p debug
+      $ squeue -p debug
-     squeue -p bigmem
+      $ squeue -p bigmem
-     squeue -p accel
+      $ squeue -p accel

 * Show queued jobs that are in a specific state.
-To know more about job's state see:
+To know more about the job's state see:
   `What's going on with my job?
 Getting information about submitted jobs`_

   .. code-block:: bash

-      squeue -t PD
+      $ squeue -t PD
-      squeue -t R
+      $ squeue -t R
-      squeue -t F
+      $ squeue -t F
-      squeue -t PR
+      $ squeue -t PR

-* Show detailed information about node(s)
+* Show detailed information about the node(s)

   .. code-block:: bash

-      scontrol show node compute-1-25
+      $ scontrol show node compute-1-25
-      scontrol show node compute-0-5
+      $ scontrol show node compute-0-5
-      scontrol show node debug-0-0
+      $ scontrol show node debug-0-0

 .. note::

    If you need further information, you can always check the command's manual ``man squeue``, ``man sinfo``, etc.

 **What's going on with my job?** Getting information about submitted jobs
 -------------------------------------------------------------------------
-Once your job is queued in an specific partition you may want to know its state.
+Once your job is queued in a specific partition you may want to know its state.
 There some of the Slurm's job states [3]_.

 .. csv-table:: Job's states
      :header-rows: 1